 Leave the decision as to who was to blame for the incident to the Admin Team member who is doing the race analysis AFTER THE EVENT, not during the event.

 Members must not, under any circumstances, "flame" or send abusive, insulting, derogatory chat/messages to other drivers whilst using the server - AT ANY TIME!
 This includes spoken communications, or in the "Race Chat" channel, additional penalties/suspensions may be applied for offences.

 Any evidence of cheating or intentional wrecking will result in dismissal from the league without leave of appeal.
 Unnecessary/deliberate wrecking in practice or happy hour for which the admins receive a complaint can be penalised with a minor awarded to the wrecker(s) for that night's race.

 Members understand that server is for members use only and must not disclose any passwords to non-members.

-Entries received after the Tuesday before a race will not be processed until the following weeks race - no exceptions!
+Entries received after the day before a race will not be processed until the following weeks race - no exceptions!

 Members should not attempt to cross promote other leagues or series without permission of a member of the admin team, in addition blocking of a member of the Admin or Social Media team on social media without good reason will result in instant dismissal from the League.
 Should the forum or website go down for whatever reason then out backup form of communication with drivers is through social media, therefore blocking these channels is unacceptable.

 Points in Tropny, Inters, Trucks and Lites are awarded as follows:

 175-170-165-160-155-150-146-42-138-134-130-127-124-121-118-115-112-109-106-103-100-97-94-91-88-85-82-79-76-73-70-67-64-61-58-55-52-49-46-43-40-37-64-34 with 5 bonus points for leading a lap, leading the most laps and setting fastest lap.